python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   from typing import List, Set, Dict, Tuple from typing import Optional
+   from typing import List, Set, Dict, Tuple, Optional

    # For simple built-in types, just use the name of the type
    x: int = 1